isomerpages/cpib-corp/press-room/press-releases/_posts/2026-04-28-post-Effective Enforcement and Collective Action Key to Keeping Singapore Corruption Free.md

 context and challenges.
 Our work with Certis illustrates this collaborative approach where we jointly developed a customised anti-corruption training module for their Auxiliary Police Officers.</p>
+<p>15.
+CPIB continues to engage and bolster corruption prevention efforts
+in the private sector via the Anti-Corruption Partnership Network (ACPN).
+On 5 September 2025, over 160 professionals from financial institutions, auditing and consultancy firms, professional bodies, and industry associations attended the annual ACPN event co-organised by CPIB and the Institute of Singapore Chartered Accountants (ISCA).
+Participants shared and exchanged best practices on how technology, professional ethics, and collaboration can strengthen anti-corruption efforts.</p>
+<h4>Conclusion</h4>
+<p>16.
+Singapore's corruption situation remains firmly under control.
+CPIB
+will continue to take effective enforcement against corrupt offenders, and deepen partnerships with stakeholders and the community to keep our home free from corruption.</p>